-Are you in one of those situations when someone you know asks you if you are in a relationship and you say yes, then after a month, when someone else asks you if you are committed to someone, you are not sure what to say?
-If you believe that happens to you, then you are in an on-again-off-again relationship.
+Are you in one of those situations when someone asks you if you are in a relationship, you say yes, but then after a month when someone else asks you if you are committed to someone, you are not sure what to say?
+If you believe that happens to you often, then you are in an on-again-off-again relationship.

 What Is An On-Again-Off-Again Relationship Like?

 When two people begin going out, they either click really well and enter into a relationship.
 Or they don’t.
 Also, in many cases, a couple breaks up eventually when the spark dies off.
 All of these situations are normal.
 However, when a couple gets together, breaks up due to certain issues, gets back together again when the spark reignites, and then breaks up again, that is what an on-again-off-again relationship looks like.